wmo-im/wis2box/docs/source/quickstart.rst

     python3 wis2box-ctl.py start

-From here, you can run ``python3 wis2box-ctl.py`` to confirm that containers are running.
+From here, you can run ``python3 wis2box-ctl.py status`` to confirm that containers are running.

-In your web browser you should be able to open http://localhost:8999 as well as http://localhost:8999/pygeoapi/collections to further explore wis2box.
+To explore your wis2box installation and services, visit http://localhost:8999 in your web browser.